This page covers all the Predator weapons and equipment in Aliens vs. Predator.

 As well as being able to jump to locations with Focus Mode, you can analyse enemies and information will appear on the right-side of the screen.
 This is available in singleplayer only.
 It will tell you what they are like at melee and ranged combat, and what weapons they may be carrying.

 The Predator has two extra vision modes to help track Marines and Aliens.
 Using Heat Vision, the player can locate Marines and Predators easily and the Alien Vision will obviously locate Aliens.
-It’s extremely difficult to spot Aliens in Heat vision or Marines in Alien Vision so you need to cycle through your vision modes quite frequently.
+It’s extremely difficult to spot Aliens in Heat Vision or Marines in Alien Vision so you need to cycle through your vision modes quite frequently.
 Other Predators are visible in Heat Vision but only if they are not cloaked.
 The auto-targeting system on the Shoulder Cannon works a lot better if you’re using the relevant vision mode.
 You should be in Heat Vision to lock onto Marines or be in Alien Vision to lock onto Aliens.

 You have the ability to zoom in up to three times on something.
 This is very useful for long-range weapons like the Disc or Throwing Spear.
-You can plan your attack out more efficiently this way.
+You can plan your attack more efficiently this way.

 Stealth and Trophy Kills